AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: Relatively large biases persist
 > in the most extreme daily precipitation values
-> even after applying the univariate methods.
+> even after applying dynamical downscaling and bias correction.
 > A simple replication of the training data outperforms all methods on the cross validation task,
-> while the relaitve performance of QDM, QME and ECDFm differs between RCMs and extremes metrics.
+> while the various univariate and multivariate methods tend to perform similarly.
 > The raw RCM data tends to be more biased than the raw GCM data,
 > and biases tend to be lower if the GCM data is not dynamically downscaled
 > prior to applying bias correction.